dani-techno/dani-techno/README.md

 ## Welcome to My GitHub Profile! 👋

 ### About Me ℹ️
-I am a FullStack Web Developer who is passionate about new technologies and trying out new things.
+I am a FullStack & Software Engineer who is passionate about new technologies and trying out new things.
 I also enjoy sharing my knowledge and experience through repositories and projects that I create.

 ### Favorite Programming Languages 💻
 - JavaScript